ssuffian/comphonemploy/README.md

 #Computer To Phone To Employment

 ###The first goal of this code is to allow people to receive notifications from job posting sites that are filtered to those respondable by phone.
-- C1.
-Read postings through RSS
+-  Read postings through RSS
-- C2.
-Classify posting as respondable by phone or not
+-  Classify posting as respondable by phone or not
-- C3.
-Filter posting to fit in a single text message
+-  Filter posting to fit in a single text message
-- C4.
-Send text message to appropriate users
+-  Send text message to appropriate users

 ###The second goal of this code is to allow people to receive forwarded emails to their phone in a filtered text.

-- E1.
-Ingest forwarded email
+-  Ingest forwarded email
-- E2.
-Filter email to fit in single text message
+-  Filter email to fit in single text message
-- E3.
-Send text message
+-  Send text message

 These two applications will allow those without smartphones to be able to get real-time notifications of events that previously required frequent checking of the computer.
 The hope is to make the playing ground between smartphone users and normal phone users more even when it comes to applying for jobs.

 ###Todo
-- C3 - Better filtering for phone numbers, pay, etc.
+-  - Better filtering for phone numbers, pay, etc.
-- C4 - System for inputting phone numbers for certain search terms
+-  - System for inputting users
+-  - Additional job sources
+-  - Include posts that are in-person (don't require email, but aren't necessarily phone)
-- E - Have not worked on any of the email to phone yet.
+-  - Have not worked on any of the email to phone yet.

 ###Installation
 sudo apt-get install python-pip